Bruce Robison

-Bruce Ben Robison (born June 11, 1966) is an American, Austin-based Texas country music singer-songwriter.
-Bruce and his brother, fellow singer-songwriter Charlie Robison, grew up in Bandera, Texas, near San Antonio, and he currently resides in Austin, Texas.
+Bruce Ben Robison (born June 11, 1966) is an American Texas country music singer-songwriter.
+Bruce and his brother, fellow singer-songwriter Charlie Robison, grew up in Bandera, Texas, near San Antonio.
 His self-titled debut album was released in 1995.

 Robison has written several songs which have become hits when covered by well-known singers, including: "Travelin' Soldier," (recorded in 2003 by the Dixie Chicks, reached No. 1 on the Country charts); "Angry All the Time," (recorded by Tim McGraw and Faith Hill in 2001, also reached No. 1 on the country charts); and "Wrapped" (recorded in 2006 by George Strait, reached No. 2 in 2007).
 Bruce runs The Next Waltz, a record label by artists for artists.

 Personal life

-Sister, Robyn Ludwick, and brother Charlie Robison are accomplished singer-songwriters in their own right.
+Sister, Robyn Ludwick, and late brother Charlie Robison are accomplished singer-songwriters in their own right.

 In 1992, he met singer-songwriter Kelly Willis and they married in 1996.
 Together they had a son, Deral Otis, in January 2001.
 Willis became pregnant again and gave birth to twins Abigail Esme and Benjamin James on March 24, 2003.
-On January 11, 2006, Kelly welcomed fourth child Joseph Willis Robison.
+On January 10, 2006, Kelly welcomed fourth child Joseph Willis Robison.

 On January 21, 2022 Kelly and Bruce announced their upcoming divorce via their Facebook pages.